+Developer: For purposes of this Attachment S, references to Developer(s) include Developer(s) of Large Facilities as well as Interconnection Customers of Small Generating Facilities subject to the Rules in this Attachment S pursuant to Section 32.1.1.7 and/or Section 32.3.5.3.2 of Attachment Z to the OATT.

+Distribution System: The Transmission Owner’s facilities and equipment used to distribute electricity that are subject to FERC jurisdiction, and are subject to the NYISO’s LFIP or SGIP under FERC Order Nos.
+2003 and/or 2006.
+The term Distribution System shall not include LIPA’s distribution facilities.

+Distribution Upgrades: The modifications or additions to the existing Distribution System at or beyond the Point of Interconnection that are required for the proposed project to connect reliably to the system in a manner that meets the NYISO Minimum Interconnection Standard.
+Distribution Upgrades do not include Interconnection Facilities, System Upgrade Facilities, or System Deliverability Upgrades.

+Eligible Class Year Project: Any Developer or Interconnection Customer that (1) satisfies the criteria for inclusion in the next Class Year Interconnection Facilities Study, as those criteria are specified in Sections 25.5.9 and 25.6.2.3.1 of this Attachment S, Section 32.1.1.7 of Attachment Z to the OATT and/or Section 32.3.5.3.2 of Attachment Z to the OATT; or (2) that has completed a Class Year Interconnection Facilities Study for Energy Resource Interconnection Service, seeks evaluation for Capacity Resource Interconnection Service in accordance with Section 25.8.2.3 of this Attachment S and satisfies the criteria for inclusion in the next Class Year Interconnection Facilities Study specified in Section 25.5.9 of this Attachment S.

-Energy Resource Interconnection Service “(ERIS”): The service provided by NYISO to interconnect the Developer’s Large Generating Facility, Merchant Transmission Facility or Small Generating Facility required to participate in a Class Year under Section 32.3.5.3 of Attachment Z to the New York State Transmission System, or to the Distribution System under Attachment Z, in accordance with the NYISO Minimum Interconnection Standard, to enable the New York State Transmission System to receive Energy and Ancillary Services from the Large Generating Facility, Merchant Transmission Facility or Small Generating Facility required to participate in a Class Year under Section 32.3.5.3 of Attachment Z, pursuant to the terms of the NYISO OATT.
+Energy Resource Interconnection Service “(ERIS”): The service provided by NYISO to interconnect the Developer’s Large Generating Facility, Merchant Transmission Facility or Small Generating Facility required to participate in a Class Year Interconnection Facilities Study under Section 32.3.5.3 of Attachment Z to the New York State Transmission System or to the Distribution System, in accordance with the NYISO Minimum Interconnection Standard, to enable the New York State Transmission System to receive Energy and Ancillary Services from the Large Generating Facility, Merchant Transmission Facility or Small Generating Facility required to participate in a Class Year Interconnection Facilities Study under Section 32.3.5.3 of Attachment Z, pursuant to the terms of the NYISO OATT.

-Existing System Representation: The representation of the New York State Power System developed as specified in Section 25.5.5 of these rules.
+Existing System Representation: The representation of the New York State Power System developed as specified in Section 25.5.5 of this Attachment S.

 External CRIS Rights: A determination of deliverability within a New York Capacity Region, awarded by the NYISO for a term of five (5) years or longer, to a specified number of Megawatts of External Installed Capacity that satisfy the requirements set forth in Section 25.7.11 of this Attachment S to the NYISO OATT.

-Final Decision Round: The round of NYISO-communicated cost estimates and Developer responses for a Class Year, in which all remaining eligible Developers issue an Acceptance Notice and post Security.
+Final Decision Round: The round of NYISO-communicated cost estimates and Developer responses for a Class Year Interconnection Facilities Study, in which all remaining eligible Developers issue an Acceptance Notice and post Security.

 Financial Settlement: The Settlement Agreement approved by FERC in Docket Nos.
 EL02-125-000 and EL02-125-001 addressing the financial issues raised in those proceedings.